brunomassaini/dns-proxy/Readme.md

 ### Validate

 Query a domain using your local tcp proxy:
-`ig www.google.com @127.0.0.1 +tcp`
+`dig www.google.com @127.0.0.1 +tcp`

 Run the cointainer! (bear in mind that "127.0.0.1" as `local-addr` when running the container would only listen to requests from within the container so you probably want to listen to requests from the outside world)
 `docker run -it -p 127.0.0.1:53:53 challanger dns_over_tls start --local-addr '0.0.0.0' --local-port 53 --remote-addr '1.1.1.1' --remote-port 853`

 ### Todos